mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/plan.md

     - [ ] Update `conductor/tech-stack.md`, `conductor/workflow.md`, and operator-facing docs for accepted tools only
     - [ ] Record deferred tools and revisit triggers in the final track notes
     - [ ] Confirm the final track state has no accepted low-risk security or quality findings and an updated harness map
+    - [ ] Confirm all child issues are closed by small, independently reviewable PRs or explicitly carried forward as blocking follow-up
 - [ ] Task: Conductor - User Manual Verification 'Phase 7: Rollout, Monitoring, and Closeout' (Protocol in workflow.md)